Finatics enjoys writing about animal care and is "owned" by a guinea pig, four hermit crabs, three African dwarf frogs, and a betta fish.

 Syrian hamsters also tend to be the friendliest (which makes them popular amongst kids) and generally allow people to pick them up and pet them without biting.
-In addition, syrian hamsters are less active than the dwarf hamster and this helps make them easier to handle as well.
+In addition, Syrian hamsters are less active than dwarf hamsters, and this helps make them easier to handle as well.
 Syrian hamsters have an average lifespan of about three years.
-Syrian hamsters are not social creatures and will attack other syrian hamsters that are kept with them.
+They are not social creatures and will attack other Syrian hamsters that are kept with them.

-Russian Dwarf Hamster
+2. Russian Dwarf Hamster

-Winter White Hamster
+3. Winter White Hamster

-The winter white hamster is just about identical to the russian dwarf hamster except for one thing—their fur changes color!
-As it's name suggests, in the winter they grow a white coat, while in the hotter parts of the year they sport a brown coat that makes them almost indistinguishable from Campbell hamsters.
+The winter white hamster is just about identical to the Russian dwarf hamster except for one thing—their fur changes color!
+As its name suggests, in the winter, they grow a white coat, while during the hotter parts of the year, they sport a brown coat that makes them almost indistinguishable from Campbell hamsters.